Hardcoreprawn/architecture/input/posts/solutions/architecture-decision-records.md

 ---
 Title: Architecture Decision Records
 Lead: ADRs can help you keep up to date with recording decisions.
-Description: No one reads big documents.
-ADRs are a way to capture significant decisions so people can find them in future.
+Description: No one reads extensive documents.
+ADRs are a way to capture meaningful choices so people can find them in future.
 Tags:
   - Architecture
   - Process